sewmyheadon/bitsy/README.md

 ### Development
 Since Bitsy is a starter theme, chances are you're going to continue theme development using Bitsy as a basis.

-While you don't have to use it, Bitsy's all set up with Grunt to do the following:
+While you don't have to use it, Bitsy is all set up with Grunt to do the following:
 - Compile SASS using Compass
 - Test our JS
 - Concatenate JS